bbcarchdev/libcluster/README.md

 ## Limitations

 Cluster re-balancing may not occur at precisely the same time on every node, for a variety of factors.
-Applications should therefore ensure that the thread index is treated as _should-be unique_: in other words, under normal circumstances conflicts should not occur, but steps should be taken to avoid race conditions in operations which depend upon them.
-For example, if multiple nodes use the thread index as a key in a database update, the update should be wrapped in a transaction with appropriate rollback and retry mechanisms.
+Applications should therefore ensure that the worker index is treated as _should-be unique_: in other words, under normal circumstances conflicts should not occur, but steps should be taken to avoid race conditions in operations which depend upon them.
+For example, if multiple nodes use the worker index as a key in a database update, the update should be wrapped in a transaction with appropriate rollback and retry mechanisms.

 As the cost of implementing this is generally minimal, a normally-operating